danigiri/morfeu/README.md

   ecosystem using Helm

-Morfeu is flexible and can work with any YAML, JSON or XML API once a schema is for that API is created and added to the system.It can even work with JSX markup code given it is an structured language that can be parsed.
+Morfeu is flexible and can work with any YAML, JSON or XML API once a schema is for that API is created and added to the system.
+It can even work with JSX markup code given it is an structured language that can be parsed.

 It is licensed under the Apache 2 open-source license and is under heavy development.